 CWMEA, a state chapter of NAfME, represents all those on campus who have an interest in music education.
 The club hosts weekly guest lectures on topics in music performance, history, and pedagogy with the aim of furthering the knowledge of our members.
 The club also travels to the annual music education conference that occurs in the Northwest in order to network with music professionals and gain an understanding of relevant issues in the music classroom today.

 Curtain Call is a student organization dedicated to the passionate, quality production of musical theater at Puget Sound.
 It is completely produced, directed, and performed by students.
 Formerly "UPSStageM," it was founded in 2003 on the initiative of a few students with a particular interest in Broadway musicals.
 Currently with 79 registered members, Curtain Call produces a musical theater revue every semester ranging from themed shows to scripted productions.
 Other opportunities for club members include Broadway movie nights, local school performances, and group outings to see professional musicals in Seattle.
-Our faculty advisor, Professor Duane Hulbert, accompanies for Curtain Call revues (and has also written several original musicals with his wife).
 The club’s long-term goals include promoting greater appreciation of musical theater on campus, getting more students involved in our activities, and performing student-written original musicals.
 Puget Sound students can also learn about musicals by taking "The Broadway Musical," a course by Professor Geoffrey Block, an internationally recognized scholar in this area, or participate in the musical jointly produced by the School of Music and the Theatre Department every three years.

-Garden Level is Puget Sound's all-male a cappella group.
+Garden Level is one of Puget Sound's all-male a cappella groups.
 They perform on campus and around the region.
 The group recently finished recording their first album.
 Check out their website to meet the guys and listen to their performances.

 The Logger Pep Band is a student-run ensemble and recognized ASUPS club.
 Any students, undergraduate or graduate, or faculty members of the greater University of Puget Sound community are welcome to play!
 They rehearse weekly and perform regularly at home football and basketball games.
 The Logger Pep Band exists to inspire Logger pride at Puget Sound sporting events, as well as to provide a performance opportunity to those who are looking for a way to continue their musical development.